Accio/AMIDD/docs/archive/README-2022.md

 3. Michoel, Tom and Zhang, Jitao David.
 "Causal inference in drug discovery and development". [https://arxiv.org/abs/2209.14664](https://arxiv.org/abs/2209.14664).

+## End-term project

+The choice of topic and the team composition is to be submitted via [this Google Form of voting for the project topic](https://forms.gle/m8vmz2XTeDkNZQFZ6) by *Thursday, December the 1st*.
+Two people working together need to vote just once.
+The deadline for submitting the essay by email is *January 13th, 2022*.
+No extension is possible.

+All participants are expected to finish the end-term project in a team of two people, which is preferred, or individually.
+She or he or the team shall choose *one* concept from a list of candidate topics, upon which they will write a short essay introducing the concept to non-experts, with examples and ideally applications in drug discovery.
+The topics will be announced during the semester.

+List of candidate topics of year 2022:

+* Simple to intermediate
+    * Principal component analysis (PCA)
+    * The Lotka-Volterra predator-prey model
+    * Response surface method designs
+* Intermediate to demanding
+    * Exploratory factor analysis
+    * Regression trees and random forests
+    * Mann-Whitney-Wilcoxon tests
+    * Regularization (e.g. Ridge, LASSO, and elastic net)
+* Advanced
+    * Instrumental variable and Mendelian randomization
+    * Graph neural network
+    * Shapley values

+The essay should have an abstract (less than 200 words), a list of references, and a main text that does not exceed 3,000 words.
+Visual elements like table and figures that help readers understand the concept are welcome but not obligatory.
+In case of a team work, the contribution of the two people should be specified.

+Essays in literature-programming styles, combining texts and source code with Jupyter notebook or Rmarkdown, are encouraged.
+For such essays the source code does not count to the total words.

+Submitted essays will be shared with the whole class for open review and joint learning.

+## Assessment

+The final note is given by participation (40%), presentation (30%), and project work (30%).

 ## Further questions or suggestions?

 Please contact the lecturer, Jitao David Zhang, at [jitao-david.zhang@unibas.ch](mailto:jitao-david.zhang@unibas.ch).